My-Finance-Report/yearly_report/README.md

 # Not Blocking

 - it seems like the text on mobile just needs to be bigger
-- the configuration page is just wacky
 - sankey config has configability somewhere
 - there is some redirect bug in the onboarding flow
 - filter by year when you look at dashboard
 - privacy policy
-- would be nice to be able to dump all the files at once
-- consider poor mans analytics by writing visits to the db for now
-- consider showing the source we associate with the file before we upload
-- some bug with the job counter if a file has already been processed
 - refactor css
 - refactor Main.hs routes
 - refresh on the page keeps you in the same view
 - delete transactions
 - the data model should likely differentiate between cards and accounts and keep it at a type level
   - use this to inform what presets we show, and also which things we want in which charts

 # Bad UI